manikandanvengatesan/pbi-formatting-utils-size-comparison/README.md

-# PBI Visual Update not triggering when view type size is set to actual
+# PBI Visual Update not triggering when visual size is set to `Actual`

 This is the Power BI Visual repository for **PBI Formatting Utils Size Comparison**.